Looking for the best popcorn popper? You are in the right place!

 The popper’s size should also play an essential role in your final decision.
 Air poppers are usually the smallest in size.
 As a result, you can conveniently place them on the kitchen counter or store them in a cupboard.
 That said, they are the perfect choice for tiny kitchens with little storage or counter space.However, if you have enough room in your kitchen, you can always opt for larger popcorn makers such as countertop oil poppers.

 Although tedious, cleaning the popper is also part of the popcorn making process.
-To avoid spending much of your time on this aspect, keep an eye out for one that is easy to clean.
+To avoid spending much of your time on this aspect, keep an eye out for popcorn makers that are easy to clean.
 Bonus tip: If you are not a fan of hand washing, look for a popcorn maker that is in part or entirely safe for dishware use.

 You should also make sure your popper is made of high-quality, durable materials.
 So, make a list of the things you don’t want in your kitchen (non-stick or silicone surfaces, plastic tools, etc.) and make sure your brand new popcorn maker doesn’t have any of these.
 Stainless steel poppers are the safest bet as they don’t contain any controversial materials such as plastic.